tiiuae/ghaf/README.md

       ];
     }

-For more details, see [Cross Compile](https://tiiuae.github.io/build_config/cross_compilation.html)
+For more details, see [Cross Compilation](https://tiiuae.github.io/ghaf/build_config/cross_compilation.html).

 ### Documentation

+This is a source repository for https://tiiuae.github.io/ghaf.

-To build the documentation
+To build the Ghaf documentation, use:

     nix build .#doc

-See the documentation overview under [docs](./docs/README.md)
+See the documentation overview under [docs](./docs/README.md).

 ## Contributing

+We welcome your contributions to code and documentation.

-If you would like to contribute, please read [Contributing](CONTRIBUTING.md) and consider opening a pull request.
+If you would like to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md) and consider opening a pull request.
+One or more maintainers will use GitHub's review feature to review your pull request.

-Some things that will increase the chance that your pull request is accepted faster:
-* Spelling tools usage.
-* Following our Style Guide.
-* Writing a good commit message.

-In addition, you can use [issues](https://github.com/tiiuae/ghaf/issues) to track suggestions, bugs, and other information.
+If you find any bugs or errors in the content, feel free just to create an [issue](https://github.com/tiiuae/ghaf/issues).
+You can also use this feature to track suggestions or other information.

 ## License